jgarbett44/MechaCar_Statistical_Analysis/README.md

 We will compare the resale value of the MechaCar to its competition.

-Null hypothesis: Differences in resale vale among MechaCar and its competitors can be explained by random chance.
+Null hypothesis: Differences in resale value among MechaCar and its competitors can be explained by random chance.

 Alt hypothesis: If MechaCar is perceived an an above-average product, then resale value will be higher for MechaCar than for competitors with the same starting price.